Our Programs

 Adolescent Advisory Board

 Begun in 1999, the Board consists of 6 -10 high school students from count schools.
 The Board members meet monthly at the Washington Hospital, where the Community Room is packed with 70 plus energetic, dynamic teens.
 Each spring the Board conducts a Youth Conference where 9th graders are invited to attend while Board members facilitate on contemporary topics.
-Past Youth Conference topics have been Mental Health, Civic Discourse, Respect for Culture, and Drug/Alcohol Abuse.
-Pre/post tests at the conferences show an increase in cognition and affective responses to the topic.
+Past Youth Conference topics have been Mental Health, Respect for Culture, and Drug/Alcohol Abuse.
+Pre/posttests at the conferences show an increase in cognition and affective responses to the topic.

 common ground teen center